-Fig. 1 shows the evolution of the number of available vantage points over time.
-In the PlanetLab case, the number of nodes available drastically decrease from 300 in March 2015 [18] to roughly 50 in May 2017.
+Fig. 1 shows the evolution of the number of available vantage points during our campaign.
+In the PlanetLab case, the number of nodes available drastically decrease from 300 in March 2015 [24] to roughly 50 in May 2017.
 In the case of RIPE Atlas, the decrease is due to the fact that we launched a long-standing periodic measurement in June 2016 with an initial set of VPs, some of which later become unavailable.
 Interestingly, we will see that anycast results appears to be consistent despite this decrease.

-Despite a handful of carefully selected vantage points [34] allow to correctly detect anycast deployments, it is clear that the shrinking size of the available PlanetLab VP it is not adequate to thoroughly enumerate all the locations of an anycast deployment. - for which RIPE Atlas measurements become necessary as we shall see.
+As early stated, despite a handful of carefully selected vantage points [40] allow to correctly detect anycast deployments, it is clear that the shrinking size of the available PlanetLab VP it is not adequate to thoroughly enumerate all the locations of an anycast deployment - for which RIPE Atlas measurements become necessary as we shall see.